 Bugleweed – also know as “lycopus” is an excellent remedy for hyperthyroid and thyroid storms.
 According to Master Herbalist, Matthew Wood, “Lycopus was discovered to be an excellent remedy for hyperthyroidism and hyperadrenalism.
 It reduces the output of thyroid-stimulating hormone (TSH) from the pituitary, turning down the setting on the thyroid level.”
 If you are feeling hyper at night and cannot sleep or you are suffering with extreme nervousness, or heart-pounding thyroid storms, put this herb to work on calming down your system.

 Melissa (Lemon Balm) – is an effective treatment for Graves and hyperthyroid.
 “In the Middle Ages, people used this herb to reduce stress and anxiety, promote restful sleep, improve appetite, lower fever and ease the pain and discomfort of indigestion.”
 Another traditional use of Lemon Balm is as an antiviral.
 Many people suffering with thyroid disorders often complain of frequent cold sores and herpes virus infections (including Epstein Barr).
-Lemon Balm directly inhibits viral replication (which eases the load on the liver), so it can help stop viruses from growing out of control.
+Lemon Balm directly inhibits viral replication which eases the load on the liver, and can help stop viruses from growing out of control.

 Bladderwrack – a sea plant used as tincture and eaten, too.
 This plant is beneficial for both hyper and hypo thyroid.
 Regular consumption of Bladderwrack can normalize a swollen prostate, lower chronic high blood pressure, promote healing and improve sleep.
 “Much of the iodine in bladderwrack presents as di-iodotyrosine, an immediate precursor of the thyroid hormones thyroxine and tri-iodothyronine.
 This makes it the sea vegetable of choice for treating thyroid disorders by providing the immediate precursors for T4 and T3.”

 When using herbs of any kind, from the sea or from the land, it’s best to work with a knowledgeable practitioner.
 If you live in the United States you can find an herbalist through The American Herbalist Guild.

 As far as reducing your thyroid prescription medications, remember to take it slow.
 Keep in mind that getting off your medication is only recommended if you currently have a thyroid.
 If you do not have a thyroid due to RAI or thyroidectomy, you may need to remain on some type of thyroid hormone replacement.